Enter your search query here. You can use keywords or phrases to find content.

 Additionally, moving to payday super could help your business avoid incurring the SG charge due to unpaid super.
 This charge, which is not tax deductible, can be a significant financial burden for employers.

-While the requirement does not come into place until 2026, you can consider shifting to payday super ahead of time.
-This is up to you as an employer, but it could help you get ahead of any regulatory changes before they come into effect.
+While the requirement does not come into place until 1 July 2026, you can consider shifting to payday super ahead of time.
+This is up to you as an employer, but it could help you get ahead of these regulatory changes before they come into effect.

 If your business already pays super with salary and wages, you might not need to make any changes.